 Predicting the Unpredictable

-My next interviewee is a teacher at the rural school I went to as a youth and has been a part of our community for over 50 years, growing canola, barley, and fescue.
-Therefore, they are very familiar with the fact that living in the northern prairies means experiencing harsh weather.
+My next interviewee was a teacher at the rural school I went to as a youth, and who has been a part of our community for over 50 years, growing canola, barley, and fescue.
+Therefore, he is very familiar with the fact that living in the northern prairies means experiencing harsh weather.

 We’ve always had hot and dry summers and bone-chilling winters, and one thing about farming is that you cannot predict how the crop will turn out in any given year.
 We chatted about the increasing temperature and other extreme weather effects of climate change.
-After spending such a prolonged period of time in one area of Northern BC, they told me they didn’t think there are any specific adaptation strategies that could help them prepare for the changing weather.
-Their best strategy?
-“Always plan for dry … This country is too dry in general and because I can’t predict it, so I always plan for it to be a bit too dry”.
+After spending such a prolonged period of time in one area of Northern BC, he told me that he didn’t think there were any specific adaptation strategies that could help him prepare for the changing weather.
+His best strategy?
+“Always plan for dry … This country is too dry in general and because I can’t predict it, so I always plan for it to be a bit too dry.”

-Considering they work at the rural school; I was interested in whether or not they thought there was enough attention being brought to this issue in the area they live and teach in.“[It’s] not a big priority … I think it’s hard for people to accept it when [they] can’t see it for themselves … In our area it’s hard to see the effects”.
-They also stated they were satisfied with the quality of climate change curriculum being taught in schools.
+Considering he works at the rural school, I was interested in whether or not he thought there was enough attention being brought to this issue in the area they live and teach in: “[It’s] not a big priority … I think it’s hard for people to accept it when [they] can’t see it for themselves … In our area it’s hard to see the effects.”
+He also stated they were satisfied with the quality of climate change curriculum being taught in schools.

 Climate change is a big topic, and we speak about it in our daily discussion–it’s not so much just teaching, but discussing the world.
 I try to make sure students know something about this, especially science.
 Sometimes it’s lacking or people don’t want to listen to science if it’s not exactly what they want to hear … Climate change is misrepresented.
 It won’t affect the earth long-term, but it will kill humans … The earth will recover.

-When I asked if they thought the issue of climate change will become more pertinent in the upcoming years, they responded with:
+When I asked if he thought the issue of climate change will become more pertinent in the upcoming years, he responded with:

 Yeah, definitely.
 It’s gonna be a big issue.
 Even if the scientists can’t find the numbers to prove it, the earth is still warming up and climate change will be an issue.
 I can’t imagine how big it could be … Could change a lot of things.
 Even if it wasn’t just science, the media loves the story and the media is very powerful.

-And because I had to ask about the aforementioned electric tractors idea, they said “I don’t care what gets my field done … We’re gonna look back someday on the fossil fuel engine and think ‘wow, was that ever archaic”.
+And because I had to ask about the aforementioned electric tractors idea, he said “I don’t care what gets my field done … We’re gonna look back someday on the fossil fuel engine and think ‘wow, was that ever archaic.”

 My brother works as a farm equipment salesman around the Northeast Region of BC and I think I might pitch him this electric tractor idea… If it meant having to take a break from the field every few hours to charge up again, it might slow progress a touch, but after spending 10 hours in the field during summer harvest I think we could all use a bit of a longer break.
 Even the question of a hybrid would not be off the table.